Should You Book Flights in Local Currency or Your Own?

 When a European airline or OTA offers to charge you in your home currency, they're using a mechanism called Dynamic Currency Conversion (DCC).
 Here's the mechanics:

 The flight is priced in euros — say, €380.
 The airline or OTA converts that to GBP at a rate they set, which is typically 3–6% worse than the real interbank exchange rate published by Reuters or Bloomberg.
 They pocket the margin on the conversion.
-You pay £338 instead of the £325 that a zero-fee credit card would produce at the real rate.
+You pay £338 instead of the £325 that a zero-fee travel credit cards would produce at the real rate.

 The margin is called the "spread" and it's never disclosed as a fee — it's hidden inside the exchange rate.
 You see a GBP amount that looks plausible, you accept it, and the overcharge is invisible.